adriaan-vd-graaf/genome_integration/docs/source/about_mr_link.md

    --ensg_id ENSG00000000000
 ```
 Results will be in the `yes_causal_effect_example.txt` file.
-The standard output will contain the  following line with the result for this example.
+The standard out will contain the  following line with the result for this example.
 ```
 Uncalibrated MR-link results: beta: 0.4150, se: 0.14734, p value: 4.85e-03
 ```

-For more detailed instructions on the `MRlink.py` script, see below.
+Below, we discuss the `MRlink.py` script in more details.

-The p values of the MR-link results are usually very conservative, therefore we have calibrated our p values using a beta
+The _p_ values of the MR-link results are very conservative, therefore we have calibrated our p values using a beta
 distribution.
 Instructions to calibrate p values can be found [here](calibrating_mr_link_p_values.md).

+If you tun

 ## MR-link specifications.